katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 Most of the existing modules are covered by functional tests.
 The tests are located in the :file:`test/integration/targets/`.

-By default, the tests run against a vCenter API simulator called `govcsim <https://github.com/vmware/govmomi/tree/master/vcsim>`_. ``ansible-test`` will automatically pull a `govcsim container <https://quay.io/repository/ansible/vcenter-test-container>` and use it to set-up the test environment.
+By default, the tests run against a vCenter API simulator called `govcsim <https://github.com/vmware/govmomi/tree/master/vcsim>`_. ``assible-test`` will automatically pull a `govcsim container <https://quay.io/repository/assible/vcenter-test-container>` and use it to set-up the test environment.

-You can trigger the test of a module manually with the ``ansible-test`` command.
+You can trigger the test of a module manually with the ``assible-test`` command.
 For example, to trigger ``vcenter_folder`` tests:

 .. code-block:: shell

     source hacking/env-setup
-    ansible-test integration --python 3.7 vcenter_folder
+    assible-test integration --python 3.7 vcenter_folder

 ``govcsim`` is handy because it's much more fast that than a regular test environment.
 However, it does not support all the ESXi or vCenter features.